farcasterxyz/contracts/docs/docs.md

 # 1. L2 Contracts

-The Identity, Storage and Key Registry contracts are deployed on OP Mainnet (chainid: 10).
+The Identity, Storage and Key Registry contracts are deployed on OP Mainnet.
+The Tier Registry contract is deployed on Base Mainnet.

 ## 1.1.
 Id Registry